Configure a Linux Python app for Azure App Service

 - Connect to the web app's container via SSH and verify that requirements.txt is named correctly and exists directly under site/wwwroot.
 If it doesn't exist, make site the file exists in your repository and is included in your deployment.
 If it exists in a separate folder, move it to the root.

 If you see an error like

-ModuleNotFoundError: No module named 'example', this means that Python could not find one or more of your modules when the application started.
-This most often occurs if you deploy your virtual environment with your code.
-Virtual environments are not portable, so a virtual environment should not be deployed with your application code.
+ModuleNotFoundError: No module named 'example', then Python couldn't find one or more of your modules when the application started.
+This error most often occurs if you deploy your virtual environment with your code.
+Virtual environments aren't portable, so a virtual environment shouldn't be deployed with your application code.
 Instead, let Oryx create a virtual environment and install your packages on the web app by creating an app setting,

 SCM_DO_BUILD_DURING_DEPLOYMENT, and setting it to